Acute lymphoblastic leukemia (ALL)

 Blood tests may include:

 Tests are also done to look for changes in the DNA inside the abnormal white cells.
-Certain DNA changes may determine what kind of treatment the person receives and the outlook.
+Certain DNA changes may determine how well a person does (prognosis), and what kind of treatment is recommended.

 The first goal of treatment is to get blood counts back to normal.
 If this occurs and the bone marrow looks healthy under the microscope, the cancer is said to be in remission.

-Chemotherapy is the first treatment tried with the goal of achieving complete remission.
+Chemotherapy is the first treatment tried with the goal of achieving a remission.